When Day Ends and Night Begins

 I could hear Charlie in the kitchen, and I tugged on the hem of my skirt again before entering.

 Charlie glanced at me over his shoulder as he poured himself some coffee.
-His eyes flickered to my skirt before frowning slightly.
-He looked away.
+"Morning, kid.
+Want some coffee?"

 "No thanks."
 I didn't need the extra jitters the caffeine would inevitably bring.